yrahul3910/programmable-resumes/README.md

 ### Supported Templates

 We currently support the following LaTeX templates.
 If you would like to add your template, or request support for one, please create either an issue or a PR.
+To use these templates, see the `examples/` folder, and copy the files.
+Add in your `Specfile` and `data.json`, and run `progres`.
+Note that Awesome CV works best with `xelatex`, so make sure your Specfile has `USE xelatex`.

 - [Awesome CV](https://github.com/posquit0/Awesome-CV/)
 - [LaTeX Resume Template](https://github.com/rajnikant7008/Latex-Resume-Template)